Bayesian Influence Functions for Hessian-Free Data Attribution

 \section{Introduction}

 Training data attribution (TDA) studies how training data shapes the behaviors of deep neural networks (DNNs)---a foundational question in AI interpretability and safety A standard approach to TDA is influence functions (IF), which measure how models respond to infinitesimal perturbations in the training distribution~\citep{cook_detection_1977, influence-functions}.
-While elegant, influence functions rely on calculating the inverse Hessian and, therefore, break down for modern DNNs.
+While elegant, influence functions rely on a Hessian inverse and, therefore, break down for modern DNNs.
 Theoretically, DNNs have degenerate loss landscapes with \textit{non-invertible} Hessians, which violate the conditions needed to define influence functions.
 Practically, for large models, the Hessian is intractable to compute directly.
-To mitigate these problems requires architecture-specific approximations that introduce structural biases~\citep{martens2015optimizing, ghorbani2019investigation, agarwal2017second, george2018fast}.
+Mitigating this requires architecture-specific approximations that introduce structural biases~\citep{martens2015optimizing, ghorbani2019investigation, agarwal2017second, george2018fast}.

 We propose a principled, Hessian-free alternative grounded in Bayesian robustness.
 The key change is to replace Hessian inversion with covariance estimation over the local posterior \citep{giordano_covariances_2018,giordano2024bayesian,iba2025wkernel}.
 This distributional approach naturally handles the degenerate loss landscapes of DNNs and bypasses the need to compute the Hessian directly.
 For non-singular models where the classical approach is valid, the BIF asymptotically reduces to the classical IF (\cref{appendix:bif_classical_if_link}), which establishes the BIF as a natural generalization of the classical IF for modern deep learning.